GiorgosAnastasakos/Mechanisms_of_Action_Prediction/README.md

-# Mechanisms_of_Action_Prediction
+# Mechanisms_of_Action_Prediction with Keras
-Classify drugs based on their biological activity
+Classify drugs based on their biological activity using Deep Networks (Keras)

 https://www.kaggle.com/c/lish-moa